Patagonia, Mantra and Night and Day will be open on Christmas Day in Arrowtown. Merry Christmas and a Happy Holidays.

-Arrowtown Gaol
+Arrowtown Gaol (Jail)

-The gaol is registered Category One by the New Zealand Historic Places Trust.
+The gaol (jail) is registered Category One by the New Zealand Historic Places Trust.
 The gaol is the only surviving gold rush era example and is the fourth oldest gaol in the country.

 Prior to its construction in 1876, Arrowtown had a simple wooden building containing two cells.
 The large stone and concrete gaol was a building where sentences could be served and could hold several prisoners at once.
 Before any police buildings existed, the only method of restraining prisoners was to put them ‘on the log’.
 Being chained to a large log with leg irons was no obstacle for one large drunken Irishman who, local legend has it, picked up the log and carried it with him to the pub.